jonaaix/ai-batch-translate/README.md

 ## Prepare Data
 - Use the queries in `queries/export.sql` to create the export JSON files with all texts.
 - Then place the JSON files into the `data/todo/` directory.
+- **Important:** If you extracted JSON columns, use the `double_json_converter` script to create proper JSON files.
+Otherwise, the LLM creates a high error rate.

 ## Setup